Hosting Professional Fellows

 - Outbound Exchange Opportunity: Apply for a funded trip to your Fellow’s home country as an Outbound Exchange Fellow.

-Will hosts have the opportunity to travel to their Fellows’ countries?
+Will Hosts Have the Opportunity to Travel to their Fellows’ Countries?

-We will select approximately five hosts for a two-week Outbound Exchange to their Fellows’ countries following the completion of the US-based Fellowship.
+We will select approximately three hosts for a two-week Outbound Exchange to their Fellows’ countries following the completion of the US-based Fellowship.
 During this exchange, hosts will provide additional training, mentoring, and technical assistance to their Fellows.
 Participation in the outbound exchange is optional, and interested hosts can apply.
 The selection for this opportunity is competitive and based on the merits of the application.

 Spring 2023 Fellow Rashid Kalule from Uganda (left) with his US host Steven Aalto (right).
 Mr. Aalto is the Vice President of Employment Services at Work Inc. in Dorchester, Massachusetts.

-Who can be a host?
+Who Can be a Host?

-What are the host responsibilities?
+What are the Host Responsibilities?

 As a host, you play a crucial role in shaping the Fellow’s exchange experience.
 Your responsibilities include: